python-can-define-radio/sdr-course/classroom_activities/090-Sig-interpret-practice-3.md

   - Id: `samp_rate`
   - Value: `10`
 - Time Sink:
+  - Number of Points: `200` (You may need more, but remember -- if you set it too high, GNU Radio won't display ANY data.)
-  - It's up to you (again)!
-I recommend turning on the markers for the points.
+  - I recommend turning on the markers for the points.

 ---